jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 ### Consider recovery from attack as part of protocol design

-Recent work on multiparty messaging security primitives [@I-D.ietf-mls-architecture] considers "post-compromise security" as an inherent part of the design of that protocol.
+Recent work on multiparty messaging security primitives
+{{I-D.ietf-mls-architecture}} considers "post-compromise security" as an inherent part of the design of that protocol.
 Perhaps protocol designers ought generally consider recovery from attack during protocol design - we do know that all widely used protocols will at sometime be subject to successful